Skip to content

 Routing: validated public policy

-Where SIP normalization creates business and engineering value.
+Where SIP normalization creates immediate value.

 PBX-to-Carrier Interconnection

-ChallengeEnterprise PBXs and carriers may expect different SIP header formats, caller ID values, codecs, domains and numbering formats.
+ChallengeEnterprise PBXs and carriers may expect different header formats, caller ID values, codecs, domains and numbering formats.

-NormalizationRewrite headers, normalize number formats, adapt domains and enforce policy before traffic leaves the enterprise.
+M5 approachRewrite headers, normalize number formats, adapt domains and enforce policy before traffic leaves the enterprise.

-OutcomeFewer failed calls, cleaner SIP trunking and better carrier interoperability.
+ResultFewer failed calls, cleaner SIP trunking and better carrier interoperability.

 Microsoft Teams Direct Routing

-NormalizationAdapt SIP signaling between Teams, SBC, legacy PBX and carrier networks.
+M5 approachAdapt SIP signaling between Teams, SBC, legacy PBX and carrier networks.

-OutcomeSmoother Direct Routing deployments and better coexistence with existing voice infrastructure.
+ResultSmoother Direct Routing deployments and better coexistence with existing voice infrastructure.

 Topology Hiding & Security